 QCD is the theory for strong interaction governing quark, gluon, and nuclear matter.
 It is arguably the most complicated part of the Standard Model (SM), as well as a great example of non-Abelian gauge theory with rich dynamics ranging from color confinement, running of coupling constant, emergence of jet, quark-gluon plasma, etc. To reveal the secret of this strongly interacting quantum field, faculty members at ZIMP-HEP perform active research on hadron physics, nuclear physics, lattice QCD simulation, and on dynamics of QCD at high energy.

 The Standard Model of particle physics is spectacularly successful in describing the physics at the shortest distance currently probed by human being.
 However, direct or indirect evidence from the naturalness problem, dark matter, dark energy, neutrino mass, origin of baryon-antibaryon asymmetry, etc, hint at new physics beyond the Standard Model.
 Faculty at ZIMP-HEP have a strong tradition in the study of BSM physics, including model building, collider phenomenology, precision test of the SM, heavy flavor physics, as well as application of deep learning in high energy physics.

-The faculty of ZIMP-HEP includes Yi-xin Chen, Bo Feng, Hong-ying Jin, Ding-hui Lu, Ming-xing Luo, Kai Wang, Ye Yuan, Jian-bo Zhang, Guo-huai Zhu, and Hua-xing Zhu.
+The faculty of ZIMP-HEP includes Yi-xin Chen, Bo Feng, Hong-ying Jin, Ding-hui Lu, Ming-xing Luo, Kai Wang, Meng Xiao, Ye Yuan, Li-lin Yang, Jian-bo Zhang, Guo-huai Zhu, and Hua-xing Zhu.
 For more details of the research activities at ZIMP-HEP, please consult the personal webpages of individual faculty members.